neuschaefer/reform-handbook/src/source/parts.rst

 For easy (dis)assembly, Reform uses only M2 screws with Phillips-head everywhere -- with one exception: M4x5 on the top half of the hinges.

-When closed, the case is held shut by 4 little neodymium bar magnets which are located in the front edge of the screen enclosure and in the front of the main box.
+When closed, the case is held shut by four neodymium bar magnets which are located in the front edge of the screen enclosure and another four in the front of the main box (8 in total).

 Main Box
 --------
 .. image:: _static/illustrations/17t.png

-The main box contains most of the electronics:
+The main box houses most of the electronics:

 - Motherboard, exposing ports through openings on the left and right
-- Two LiFePo4 battery packs, connecting to motherboard via Molex PicoLock cables
+- Two LiFePO4 battery packs, connecting to motherboard via Molex PicoLock cables
 - Keyboard, connecting to the motherboard via two JST-PH cables
 - OLED display, connecting to the keyboard via a 4-pin 1mm pitch flex cable
 - Trackball or Trackpad, connecting to motherboard via one JST-PH cable